raoulg/MADS-MachineLearning-course/notebooks/6_unsupervised/README.md

 The low latent dimensionality means the model is forced the throw way anything that is not relevant, and it has to learn how to reconstruct a complete new image, just from a small vector.

 # Running experiments
-You should be able to run all experiments with `make run`.
+You should be able to run all experiments with `make run`:
+- go to your shell
+- use `cd` or `z` to go into the directory where you can find the `Makefile`
+- run the `make run` command from the shell

 This will run:
 - `make encode` : this learns the embeddings.
 Settings for the model can be changed in [src/settings.py](../../src/settings.py) for VAESettings